What is Quantum mechanics? What is its field of study? Moreover, what is it used for?

 What exactly is the definition of Quantum physics?
 Quantum physics covers all the fields of physics.
 This is where the use of the laws of quantum mechanics is necessary to understand the phenomena at stake.
 Quantum mechanics is the fundamental theory of the particles of matter which constitute the universe’s objects and the force fields animating these objects.

 A framework of physical laws from the infinitely small to the infinitely large

-When we consider the quantum definition, we see here two of the most famous equations governing the quantum world.
-This is the Schrödinger equation (top), recognized in quantum mechanics, with one of the Heisenberg inequalities below.
+When we consider the quantum definition, we see two of the most famous equations governing the quantum world.
+This is the Schrödinger equation (top), recognized in quantum mechanics, with the Heisenberg inequalities below.
 The background image is of particles spiraling in a bubble chamber immersed in a magnetic field.
 At the bottom right, a Feynman diagram illustrates the beta decay of a neutron (n) into a proton (p) wallchan.com

-Also Read>>> Healy Energy Frequency Device Review
+Also, Read>>> Healy Energy Frequency Device Review

 At the heart of quantum physics are the mysterious probability amplitudes for all physical processes.
 Probability laws govern the values of physical quantities during a measurement.
 The probability amplitudes show interference, diffraction, and other phenomena like standing waves on vibrating strings or resonant cavities.

 They lead to quantizing energy in many physical systems, starting with atoms and the electromagnetic field.
 However, they limit the interpretation of phenomena in terms of waves or classical particles.
 Heisenberg’s inequalities, for example, do not allow to attribute a velocity and a position to an electron simultaneously.

 Like the hydrogen atom here, an electron behaves neither like a ball nor like a wave on the water’s surface.
 Instead, it can be found on different atomic orbitals, described as probability densities of finding the electron at a point during an experiment.